abhinav-98/Image-Sorting-Visualizer-Java/README.md

 ### Running

-Download the JAR file included in the project and run it.
+Download the Executable JAR file included in the project and run it.
 Ignore the warning: it is completely safe.

 ### Concept used